Roseabelle84/Quiz/README.md

 # Quiz

-## Timed Quiz about Coding Programs for students
+## Timed Quiz to check the knowledge of Students

 # Html
 ## CSS